-The Virginia Creeper is a moderate to good self-clinging vine and is well-known for its beautiful leaf form and autumn colouring.
+The Virginia Creeper is healthy and a strong self-clinging vine that is well-known for its beautiful leaf form and autumn colouring.
 The species originates from North America and is amongst the most popular climbing plants.

 Additional support to attach plant and to prevent collapsing is recommended.
-However, in some cases and especially on wind-exposed walls, rope systems (see below) as Easy or Medium Support Systems to prevent collapsing may be required.
-In cases of very tall walls, Heavy or even Massive wire rope systems may be required.
+However, in some cases and especially on wind-exposed walls, rope systems (see below) as Basic Support Systems to prevent collapsing may be required.
+For very tall walls the medium Classic wire rope systems may be required.